webplatform/docs/dom/Document/getElementsByTagNameNS/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Gets a live HTMLCollection of the elements with the specified tag name and namespace.}}
+{{Summary_Section|Returns an HTMLCollection of the elements with the specified tag name and namespace.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0